DracoBlue/Craur/README.md

 The library craur has two main purposes:

-1. Make writing Xml/Json Importers very convenient (query for an element or exactly one element)
+1. Make writing Xml/Json Importers very convenient (query for multiple elements or exactly one element)
 2. Implement a convention to convert XML to JSON without loosing any information

 ## What is wrong with vanilla JSON?